 In order to control the risks related to employee safety and health, STRABAG is implementing a work safety and health management system based on OHSAS 18001 and/or SCC or equivalent, works to maintain this system and ensures a suitable emergency organisation.
-Persons with based on ISO 14001 and/or ISO 50001 and/or EMAS, maintain this system and - wherever possible - minimise the use of natural resources, avoid waste and promote recycling.
+Persons with designated responsibility make sure that the group-wide work safety standards are followed.
+The aspects of work safety and health also form part of the evaluation of subcontractors and suppliers.